Skip to main content

 Researchers at Saint Louis University School of Medicine investigated differences in T-cell responses between male and female patients with lung cancer that may help direct future treatments.
 T-cell responses are part of the adaptive immune system, which is part of the body's "smart system" that monitors for threats and fights them with customized defenses.

-"Therapies that use the patient's own immune system to fight their disease have a lot of potential to change the way that patients are treated.
+"Therapies that use the patient's immune system to fight their disease have a lot of potential to change how patients are treated.
 However, one of the biggest problems in the field right now is that these immunotherapies work well only in a small fraction of patients," Elise Alspach, Ph.D., assistant professor of molecular microbiology and immunology at SLU, senior author on the paper.

 Elise Alspach, Ph.D., poses in her white lab coat for a photo.